 |Regine Ortlepp||Lead of the project consortium|

-Research at ISP is based on the concept of sustainability and integrates economical, ecological, social and cultural aspects in an intergenerational perspective.
-The research considers societal change and its effects on urban transformation, development and planning.
-Issues such as globalization, demographic change, information society, new forms of management (Good Governance) as well as administrative modernizations (New Public Management) are part of scientific investigations.
-More information is provided here.
+Research at ISP is based on the concept of sustainability and integrates ecological, social, economic and cultural aspects in an intergenerational perspective.
+The research considers societal change and its effects on urban transformation, development and planning, focusing on issues such as climate change, globalization, demographic change, digitalization, social divide and segregation.
+More information about ISP is provided on https://isp.fh-erfurt.de/

 Main tasks of the ISP within the research project HeatResilientCity

-Institute for Urban Research, Planning and Communication (ISP) of the University of Applied Sciences in Erfurt (FHE)
+Institute for Urban Research, Planning and Communication (ISP) of Erfurt University of Applied Sciences

 Altonaer Str.
 25 | 99085 Erfurt | Germany